St Mirren ask for Celtic and Rangers postponements after Covid outbreak at Paisley club

-St Mirren have asked for their games against Celtic and Rangers to be postponed after a Covid outbreak at the club.
+St Mirren's request for games against Celtic and Rangers to be postponed after a Covid outbreak at the club have been rejected.

 The club suspended training after "a number" of players tested positive for Covid-19 last week.

-Now after more positive cases they have asked for Wednesday night's game against Celtic to be postponed as they do not have enough players to fulfil the fixture.
+After more positive cases they asked for Wednesday night's game against Celtic to be postponed, claiming they do not have enough players to fulfil the fixture.

-Jim Goodwin's side are scheduled to travel to Ibrox on Boxing Day to face Rangers, with the club asking for that to be called off as well.
+Jim Goodwin's side are scheduled to travel to Ibrox on Boxing Day to face Rangers, with the club asking for that to be called off as well - requests which have since been turned down.

 Trending